Kristina01111000/WordPressTheme/README.md

 		-> plus confirmation on the images i picked
 	-> get several more images for the front page
-		-> waiting on dr w for confirmations and new images -> set up the tag pages
+		-> waiting on dr w for confirmations and new images -> make the groups
-		- automatically done
-		- set up a page that has a list of all the tags?
-	-> make the groups
 		-> one for each of the header tabs
 	-> setup backlog of weekily topics